flawnson/flawnson.github.io/docs/_posts/2020-10-22-ai-resources.md

 - Organize your developer life with Git
     - Read the [Git flow](https://nvie.com/posts/a-successful-git-branching-model/) and [Github flow](https://guides.github.com/introduction/flow/) branching models
     - Here's a great [summary/cheatsheet for git](https://duzun.me/tips/git)
+    - GitHub and GitLab are two very popular repository management services that each have their uses
+        - Get familiar with Issues, Pull Requests, Licenses, OAuth, and automation tools like Github Actions
 - Start learning terminal-level dev tools
 - Go from command to Powershell
     - Don't be too loyal to any one OS, install WSL to learn Linux